Michael-Meade/MinerFind/Projects/cowrie_log.md

 After doing some Googling, I found on <a href="https://stackoverflow.com/questions/14004325/add-element-to-an-array-if-its-not-there-already">stackoverflow.</a>.
 This cool little feature allows you enter an element into an array.
 It will check before it enters to make sure the element is unique and there is no repeats.
 I choose to do this becuase I wanted it to only show all the commands entered into terminal but not show repeats.

+After doing some Googling, I found on <a href="https://stackoverflow.com/questions/14004325/add-element-to-an-array-if-its-not-there-already">stackoverflow.</a>.
+This cool little feature allows you to enter an element into an array.
+It will check before it enters to make sure the element is unique and there are no repeats.
+I choose to do this because I wanted it to only show all the commands entered into the terminal but not show repeats.

 ### The features

 ## Cowrie::Commands